-Amsterdam, Netherlands Intelligence agencies across the Atlantic are joining the struggle for LGBT rights.
+Amsterdam, Niederlande Intelligence agencies across the Atlantic are joining the struggle for LGBT rights.
 While some call this a cynical tactic, a genuine concern for LGBT rights is even more troubling.
 It shows how utterly ignorant intelligence agencies are about the relationship between LGBT rights and mass surveillance.
 The struggle for LGBT rights is meaningless unless it is embedded in a larger political project.

 The British intelligence agency GCHQ is probably best known as one of the most invasive intelligence organisations in the world.
 On May 17, 2015, however, GCHQ engaged in a different kind of operation.
 To celebrate the international day against homophobia, the agency lit up its iconic headquarter in rainbow colours, inspiring praise from David Cameron to the nephew of Alan Turing.

 This symbolic gesture is remarkable since the agency has come such a long way.
 Until the early 1990s, the agency banned openly gay people from employment (together with its sister intelligence agencies MI5, MI6, and the Foreign Office).
 This is particularly striking since the closeted-and-oppressed gay Alan Turing played such a pivotal role in breaking German ciphers while working at GCHQ’s forerunner during WWII.
 After being convicted for “indecency” in the 1950s, Turing lost his security clearance and was thus barred from consulting the GCHQ on cryptography.
 Given the agency’s history, should the LGBT community applaud their new commitment to “diversity”?